spack/spack/lib/spack/docs/build_systems/mesonpackage.rst

 ------------

 Much like Autotools and CMake, Meson is a build system.
-But it is meant to be both fast and user friendly as possible.
+But it is meant to be both fast and as user friendly as possible.
 GNOME's goal is to port modules to use the Meson build system.

 ^^^^^^